Understanding the African Market Context

 In Western markets, mobile-first design is a preference driven by convenience.
 In African markets, mobile access is frequently the only point of digital entry, shaped significantly by cost constraints.

 As of 2025, 416 million people use mobile internet in Africa, representing a 28% penetration rate.
-However, almost 75% of the population remain unconnected, with 960 million people (64% of the population) not using mobile internet despite living in areas where coverage is available.
+However, almost 75% of the population remain unconnected, with 960 million people not using mobile internet despite living in areas where coverage is available.
 This usage gap reflects key barriers including device affordability and digital skills.

 Community Networks and Trust Architecture